nomad-software/tkd/README.md

 Dub handles these automatically and during a build acquires them.
 While building, the tcltk repository is configured to link against the required Tcl/Tk libraries, hence they need to be installed for the application to function.
-This works across all platforms but there are other considerations.

 #### Libraries

-*Tkd requires v8.6.1 of the Tcl/Tk libraries or greater installed.*
+**Tkd requires v8.6.1 of the Tcl/Tk libraries or greater installed.**

 ##### Windows